philcd89/Ankle_Reaching_Task/README.md

 ## Files in this repository

 * *README.md*: You're looking at it!
 This file provides info about the task, the files in this repository,
-* *LL_obstacle_avoidance_task_IMU.py*: This is the main file that runs the task
+* *AnkleReachingTask_IMU.py*: This is the main file that runs the task
 * *MotionSDK.py*: This file is made by MotionNode and supplies functions used to read data from the IMUs
 * *Calibration.py*: This file is used to account variation in the placement of the IMU on the participants leg, and also to account for the participant's subjective "straight ahead" knee flexion/extension.
+This is currently NOT used by the task.
-* *trial_conditions_example.txt*: This text file contains the condition numbers for each trial run in a PRACTICE block.
+* *example_conditions.txt*: This text file contains the condition numbers for each trial run in a PRACTICE block.
 Any block calling this text file will run the number of trials equivalent to lines in this file (i.e., this file determines the number of trials in a block, as well as the condition type of each trial).
-* *trial_conditions.txt*: This text file contains the condition numbers for each trial run in an EXPERIMENTAL block.
+* *AP_conditions.txt*: This text file contains the condition numbers for each trial run in the Anterior-Posterior Reaching block.
 Any block calling this text file will run the number of trials equivalent to lines in this file (i.e., this file determines the number of trials in a block, as well as the condition type of each trial).
-* *LICENSE*: This file provides a Creative Commons License for this project
+* *APML_conditions.txt*: This text file contains the condition numbers for each trial run in the Anterior-Posterior + Mediolateral Reaching block.
+Any block calling this text file will run the number of trials equivalent to lines in this file (i.e., this file determines the number of trials in a block, as well as the condition type of each trial).
+* *VMR_conditions.txt*: This text file contains the condition numbers for each trial run in the Anterior-Posterior with Visuomotor Rotation Reaching block.
+Any block calling this text file will run the number of trials equivalent to lines in this file (i.e., this file determines the number of trials in a block, as well as the condition type of each trial).

 <br>

 ## Understanding Trial Conditions

-There are 5 trial types (i.e., conditions) in this task:
+There are 6 trial types (i.e., conditions) in this task:
-1) No Obstacle (Condition 0)
+1) Forward Reach (Condition 1)
-2) Obstacle appears prior to cue (Condition 1)
+2) Leftward Reach (Condition 2)
-3) Obstacle appears with cue (Condition 2)
+3) Rightward Reach (Condition 3)
-4) Obstacle appears with movement onset (Condition 3)
+4) Forward Reach with 20 degree visuomotor rotation (Condition 4)
-5) Obstacle appears at 20% of movement amplitude (Condition 4)

-This purpose of this condition design is to probe how the motor system is able to alter online movements when new information is supplied at different stages in the motor planning/execution process.
+5) Leftward Reach with 20 degree visuomotor rotation (Condition 5)
+6) Rightward Reach with 20 degree visuomotor rotation (Condition 6)

-In the *trial_conditions.txt* and *trial_conditions_example* files the condition of each trial is denoted by the condition number on each line, one line per trial.
+In the conditions text files, the condition of each trial is denoted by the condition number on each line, one line per trial.

 <br>